MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Recommended value: false
 Possible values: true / false
 ```

-### EnableComPlusManagement

-Indicates whether inbound COM+ management traffic should be enabled.

 If `true`, corresponding ports are open and remote DCOM traffic for COM+ System Application management is allowed.
 If `false`, COM+ System Application cannot be managed remotely.